kraasch/globe/README.md

 List of things to do

-  - [ ] buffer web retrieved lat+lon data as a text file somewhere.
+  - [ ] fix: buffer web retrieved lat+lon data as a text file somewhere.
+  - [ ] fix: sunrise and sunset time is not accurate (1 or 2 hours off), match the local time in the timezone.
+  - [ ] fix: sun longitude not calculated yet.
   - [ ] data in display updates on interval.
   - [ ] provide an option for an update interval of all displayed data.
-  - [ ] fix sunrise and sunset time (match the local time in the timezone).
   - [ ] refine tests and explicitly test data of
     - [ ] `▣ lat+lon: 53.48, 10.22`
     - [ ] `▣ zone:    Europe/Berlin`